Endava/BEEQ/packages/beeq-angular/README.md

 ...

-// Aplied the polyfills for Edge/IE browser support applyPolyfills().then(() => {
+// Apply the polyfills for Edge/IE browser support applyPolyfills().then(() => {
   defineCustomElements(window);
 })
 ```

-### Add Bee-Q styles and assets
+### Add BEEQ styles and assets

 > ❗️The icons SVG are shipped in a separate folder.
 Projects will need to include `node_modules/@bee-q/core/dist/bee-q/svg` in their build and try to make it in a certain way that it respond to: `http://<domain>/svg`